Formatting Python in VS Code

 interpreter [] When set to a path to a Python executable, the extension will use that to launch the formatter server and its subprocesses.

-showNotifications off Controls when notifications are displayed by this extension.
+showNotifications off Controls when notifications are displayed by the extension.
 Supported values are off, always, onError, and onWarning.

 Troubleshoot formatting